Han-ovar777/Wi-Fi_Password_Grabber_vbs/README.md

 ## :warning: This script is provided for responsible educational use.
 I do not condone or support its use in unethical or illegal activities. :warning:

-This script is a wifi stealer that sends every wifi passwords stored on a Windows 10/11 computer to a [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+This script is a wifi password Grabber that fetched the wifi-profiles of every wifi passwords stored on a Windows 10/11 system and sends it to a [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

-It is made to be used with a [Flipper Zero](https://flipperzero.one/) device, using the [BadUSB](https://docs.flipperzero.one/bad-usb) feature.
+This VBScript:

+Creates a Shell object to run Windows commands.

+Displays a fake pop-up to make the user think it's a harmless script.

+Exports all saved Wi-Fi profiles with cleartext passwords using netsh.

+Parses those .xml files with PowerShell to extract SSIDs and passwords.

+Formats the credentials into a table.

+Sends them to a Discord webhook.

+Cleans up traces by deleting the .xml files.

 # Files
 ### Powershell scripts